Prime-Holding/rx_bloc/README.md

 class NewsBloc extends RxBlocBase {
   NewsRepository _newsRepository;

-  /// Inject all necessary repositories, which the the block depends on.
+  /// Inject all necessary repositories, which the BloC depends on.
   NewsBloc(this._newsRepository);

   /// Map event/s to the news state